 Elves working.
 Barbara Adams Beyond Wonderful Christmas Cookie Decorating Party.

 The joy of creativity is infectious.
 Each year I get a special thrill when the kids tire of the cookies and run off to play, only to be replaced by their moms and dads, eager for a shot at the frosting.
-Even our oldest guest (85 years young!) hung three masterpieces on the kitchen cookie tree.
+My oldest guest (85 years young!) hung three masterpieces on the kitchen cookie tree.

 Santa with kids at Barbara Adams Beyond Wonderful Cookie Decorating Party.